 This doesn’t sound too bad, but remember, there are over 5 billion mobile users worldwide.

 2. the carbon footprint of using and charging your phone

 Using your phone each day has a bigger impact on the environment than just manufacturing it.
 There’s a lot of energy needed to run the data centres and infrastructure that let you make video calls, post selfies, and stream TV.

 A one minute mobile-to-mobile call produces 0.1g of CO2, sending a text message (SMS) produces 0.014g of CO2 and using 1GB of data uses 0.3kg of CO2.

 An average user with Honest Mobile generates approximately 16.7kg of CO2 /year through usage (calls, messages and data) and charging.
 This equates to approximately 25% of your smartphones carbon footprint.

-As a carbon negative company we offset all of these emissions twice over – so your phone is carbon negative overall.
-This means that you’re removing CO2 from the atmosphere when you’re using your phone as opposed to adding more.
+As a carbon negative company we remove all of these emissions twice over – so your phone is carbon negative overall.

 To find out more about what it means to be a carbon negative mobile network read our blog here.
 We were the first mobile network in the UK to become carbon neutral and are now the only carbon negative one too.